ragingwind/electron-shortcut-loader/readme.md

 #### options

 - `autoRegister`: Auto un/register shortcuts on application has focus.
 You don't need to manage registering of shortcuts in manually on focus of app.
+- `cmdOrCtrl`: If your application is running on Windows or Linux?
+All events of Command or Cmd will be changed into Control or Ctrl

 ### register